-John R. Fischer, MD, is Associate Professor in Obstetrics & Gynecology at the Uniformed Services University of the Health Sciences in Bethesda, MD.
+John R. Fischer, MD, is Division Chief of Female Pelvic Medicine and Reconstructive Surgery in the Department of Obstetrics and Gynecology at the University of Minnesota.
+Dr. Fischer was formerly Associate Professor in Obstetrics & Gynecology at the Uniformed Services University of the Health Sciences in Bethesda, MD.
 He started his medical career as a flight surgeon in the United States Air Force and then completed residency training at Wright State University and Urogynecology Fellowship training at Indiana University.
 He is a past member of the Board of Directors of the Association of Professors of Gynecology and Obstetrics and is currently an oral examiner for the American Board of Obstetrics and Gynecology.
 He served as the Obstetrics and Gynecology Consultant to the Air Force Surgeon General.
-He was director of the Female Pelvic Floor and Reconstructive Pelvic Surgery fellowship at Walter Reed, and is currently the residency program director at Walter Reed National Military Medical Center at the National Capital Consortium in Bethesda, MD.
+He was director of the Female Pelvic Floor and Reconstructive Pelvic Surgery fellowship at Walter Reed, and was the residency program director at Walter Reed National Military Medical Center at the National Capital Consortium in Bethesda, MD.
 His research interests include the effects of pregnancy, labor, and delivery on the pelvic floor and surgical education.
 He was previously on the Editorial Board of

-Obstetrics & Gynecology and now serves as the Consultant Web Editor for
+Obstetrics & Gynecology and now serves as the Consultant Editor, Podcasts, for

 Obstetrics & Gynecology.

-Rebecca G. Rogers, MD, is Professor in the Department of Obstetrics and Gynecology, Chief of Urogynecology, and Director of the Female Pelvic Medicine and Reconstructive Surgery fellowship program at the University of New Mexico.
-She is a board examiner for the American Board of Obstetrics and Gynecology and currently serves as the subspeciality representative to the ACOG Executive Board.
+Rebecca G. Rogers, MD, is Chair of the Department of Obstetrics and Gynecology at Albany Medical Center.
+She is a board examiner for the American Board of Obstetrics and Gynecology and serves on the subspecialty Board for Female Pelvic Medicine and Reconstructive Surgery.
+She served as the subspecialty representative to the ACOG Executive Board.
 Her clinical practice focuses on both the surgical and nonsurgical treatment of pelvic floor disorders.
-Dr. Rogers has received funding from the NIH to study the effects of pregnancy and delivery on pelvic floor disorders and is currently funded through NICHD as a member of the Pelvic Floor Disorders Network.
-Her other research interests focus on the assessment of sexual function in women with pelvic floor disorders, and surgical consent.
+Dr. Rogers has received funding from the NIH to study the effects of pregnancy and delivery on pelvic floor disorders and was funded through NICHD as a member of the Pelvic Floor Disorders Network.
+Her current research interests focus on patient reported outcomes development and value based care.

-Roger P. Smith, MD, is Professor of Clinical Biomedical Science and Assistant Dean for Graduate Medical Education at the Charles E. Schmidt College of Medicine at Florida Atlantic University.
+Roger P. Smith, MD, is an Adjunct Professor of Obstetrics and Gynecology at the Virginia Tech Carilion School of Medicine.
+Previously, he was an accreditation field representative for the Accreditation Council for Graduate Medical Education (ACGME).
+Before joining the ACGME, Dr. Smith was Professor of Clinical Biomedical Science and Assistant Dean for Graduate Medical Education at the Charles E. Schmidt College of Medicine at Florida Atlantic University.
 Dr. Smith has served on or chaired several of the American College of Obstetricians and Gynecologists' national committees and served on the

 Obstetrics & Gynecology Editorial Board.
-He holds leadership positions with the Association of Professors of Obstetrics (APGO), the Central Association of Obstetrics and Gynecology, and other professional organizations.
-He has served on the Residency Review Committee of the Accreditation Council for Graduate Medical Education, Chaired the Council on Resident Education in Obstetrics and Gynecology (CREOG) Education Committee, and has served as an oral examiner for the American Board of Obstetrics and Gynecology.
-He is the author of approximately 180 peer-reviewed articles, books and chapters and oversaw the revision and reuse of some of the classic Frank Netter texts and illustrations, such as
+He has held leadership positions with the Association of Professors of Obstetrics (APGO), the Central Association of Obstetrics and Gynecology, and other professional organizations.
+He has served on the Residency Review Committee of the Accreditation Council for Graduate Medical Education, chaired the Council on Resident Education in Obstetrics and Gynecology (CREOG) Education Committee, and has served as an oral examiner for the American Board of Obstetrics and Gynecology.
+He is the author of approximately 200 peer-reviewed articles, books and chapters and oversaw the revision and reuse of some of the classic Frank Netter texts and illustrations, such as

 The Netter Collection of Medical Illustrations: Reproductive System.